WinCo Foods: Overview

-The company reduces operating expenses by purchasing directly from manufacturers and farmers; operating basic, no-frills stores; bagging service is not provided.
-In addition the company does not accept credit cards for payment (debit and WIC/EBT cards are accepted).
+The company reduces operating expenses by purchasing directly from manufacturers and farmers, operating basic no-frills stores, and not providing a bagging service.
+In addition, the company does not accept credit cards for payment due to transaction fees (debit and WIC/EBT cards are accepted).

 History

-The company, originally called "Waremart", was founded in Boise, Idaho, in 1967 by Ralph Ward and Bud Williams as a no-frills, warehouse-style grocery store focusing on low prices.
+The company, originally called Waremart, was founded in Boise, Idaho, in 1967 by Ralph Ward and Bud Williams as a no-frills, warehouse-style grocery store focusing on low prices.
 In 1985, Waremart employees established an employee stock ownership plan and purchased a majority stake of Waremart from the Ward family, making the company employee-owned.

 In January 1991, Waremart opened an 82000 sqft store in Boise to replace the two older Boise stores.
 At the time, Waremart was operating 16 stores in the Northwest and had reported annual sales of more than $300 million.